ibm-cloud-docs/satellite/ts-hosts-login.md

 {{site.data.keyword.attribute-definition-list}}

-# Logging in to a RHEL host machine to debug
+# Debugging host connectivity issues
 {: #ts-hosts-login}

 You might need to log in to your host machine to debug a host issue further.